Deploying SAP applications on Power Virtual Server

 -

-- Four or eight storage volumes of the same size for SAP HANA data file system.
-File system size must be at minimum equal to the amount of RAM.
-Divide file system size through Four or eight to determine the size for each storage volume.
-Select "Tier 1" as the storage tier.
-'Shareable' switch can stay 'off'.
+Four or more equal-sized storage volumes for the SAP HANA data file system with a size of 1.5 times the RAM.
+Divide the file system size by the number of volumes to determine the size for each storage volume.
+Select "Tier 1" or "Tier 0" as the storage tier.
+Ensure that your configuration provides a total of at least 8,000 IOPS (input/output operations per second).
+The "Shareable" flag should remain "off".

-- An extra storage volume of chosen size for extra data (such as '/usr/sap' file system).
-Storage tier "Tier 3" is sufficient.
-'Shareable' switch can stay 'off'.
+An extra storage volume for other data (such as "/usr/sap" file system).
+The Storage tier "Tier 3" is sufficient.
+The "Shareable" flag should remain "off".

-- You can attach extra volumes for backup or export.
+You can add more volumes for backup or export.

-Complete following configurations on your Power Virtual Server instances.
+Complete the following steps on your Power Virtual Server instances.

 Configuring a proxy endpoint

-To provide proxy and cache services for HTTP, FTP, and other popular network protocols, you need to export a proxy server endpoint.
-Run the following commands to export a proxy endpoint.
+To use proxy and cache services for HTTP, FTP, and other popular network protocols, you must to export a proxy server endpoint.
+Run the following commands to export a SQUID_PROXY_SERVER

-To keep these exported variables persistent across multiple sessions, /etc/bash.bashrc
+To keep these exported variables persistent across multiple sessions, these entries must be added to /etc/bash.bashrc

 (on SLES) or /etc/bashrc